Maranon pigeon

-The Maranon pigeon or Peruvian pigeon (Patagioenas oenops) is a species of bird in the family Columbidae.
+The Maranon pigeon, Peruvian pigeon or Salvin's pigeon (Patagioenas oenops) is a species of bird in the family Columbidae.
 It is found in Ecuador and Peru.

 Taxonomy and systematics

 The International Ornithological Committee (IOC) calls this species Maranon pigeon.
 The South American Classification Committee of the American Ornithological Society (AOS), the Clements taxonomy, and Handbook of the Birds of the World all call it Peruvian pigeon.

 The Maranon pigeon is monotypic.
 It is closely related to the red-billed pigeon (P. flavirostrus) and the plain pigeon (P. inornata); the three may form a superspecies.

 Description

 The male Maranon pigeon is 34 cm long and females 31 to 34 cm.
 They weigh about 276 g.
 Adult males' head, neck, and breast are dull reddish or reddish purple.
 The upperparts are blue-gray to dark gray with a purplish chestnut cast on the mid-back and wings.
 The underparts are light gray and the tail dark gray.
 The eye is black with orange and blue rings surrounded by bare blue-gray skin.
 Adult females are duller and browner as are juveniles.